Romeu Zema: Alleged government impropriety

-As part of its lawsuit calling for the invalidation of Zema’s candidacy, the far-right Brazilian Woman’s Party accused Zema of using the government secretariat to invite the party to join his electoral coalition.
+As part of its lawsuit calling for the invalidation of Zema's candidacy, the Brazilian Woman's Party accused Zema of using the government secretariat to invite the party to join his electoral coalition.

 Charles Soares de Sousa, the Zema-appointed superintendent of the Minas Gerais Supram, intervened to cancel a fine against Gute Schit, a mining company linked to a consulting firm Sousa had provided services for.